Easy, Colorful Lemon Lime Herb Mojo

-- Place chicken on rimmed sheet-pan, evenly spaced, and roast for about to 30 to 40 minutes or until a thermometer inserted into the thickest part (not touching bone) registers 165°F/74°C. Allow to sit for 5 minutes for juices to redistribute within the chicken.
+Place chicken on rimmed sheet-pan, evenly spaced, and roast for about to 30 to 40 minutes or until a thermometer inserted into the thickest part (not touching bone) registers 165°F/74°C. Allow to sit for 5 minutes for juices to redistribute within the chicken.
+Reserved sauce can be dabbed on top, if desired.
 Serve with your choice of sides, but we recommend rice or quinoa and a nice steamed green or a big salad.
 This is great at room temp, too.

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.
 For a more detailed explanation, please read our article Understanding The Nutrition Panel Within Our Recipes.